-In casual American English, "Peace talks are scheduled to resume after a lengthy pause" sounds like "PEES TAHKS er SKEH-joold tuh ruh-ZOOM AF-ter uh LEHNG-thee PAHZ".
-Several things happen here, and the headline one is the Consonant-to-Vowel Linking: the consonant links forward into the next vowel without a pause.
+Americans pronounce "Peace talks are scheduled to resume after a lengthy pause" as "PEES TAHKS er SKEH-joold tuh ruh-ZOOM AF-ter uh LEHNG-thee PAHZ" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Consonant-to-Vowel Linking — the consonant links forward into the next vowel without a pause.
+You'll hear it on talks and again on resume — a tiny act of laziness that makes the rhythm feel right.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.